Lok Sabha elections: BJP releases first candidate list, PM Narendra Modi to contest from Varanasi

 Bansuri Swaraj, the daughter of late BJP leader Sushma Swaraj, will contest from the New Delhi constituency.
 Praveen Khadelwal was picked instead of former Union minister Harsh Vardhan in the national capital’s Chandni Chowk constituency.

 The party fielded its MLA Ramvir Singh Bidhuri in the South Delhi Lok Sabha constituency instead of Ramesh Bidhuri.
-In September, Bidhuri had used communal slurs against a Muslim MP Danish Ali during a debate in the Lok Sabha on the success of India’s Chandrayaan-3 lunar mission.
+In September, Ramesh Bidhuri had used communal slurs against a Muslim MP Danish Ali during a debate in the Lok Sabha on the success of India’s Chandrayaan-3 lunar mission.

 Union minister Rajeev Chandrasekhar will contest the polls from Kerala’s Thiruvananthapuram constituency, which is currently held by Congress leader Shashi Tharoor.
 Anil Antony, the son of Congress leader AK Anthony, who joined the BJP in April 2023 will fight from the Pathanamthitta seat in the southern state.